 - Online application for all students.

-- Download a PDF for traditional undergraduates, complete and sign the form, and submit it with the $50 application fee to the Office of Admissions.
+- Download a PDF for traditional undergraduates, complete and sign the form.

-- Download a PDF for adult undergraduates and graduate degrees, complete and sign the form, and submit it with the $50 application fee to the Office of Admissions.
+- Download a PDF for graduate degrees, complete and sign the form

 If you’re interested in applying for Teacher Education and Graduate Workshops at Friends University, please find more information here.

-NOTE: Friends University online programs currently do not accept international students who are not physically present in the United States.
+NOTE: Friends University online and hybrid programs currently do not accept international students who are not physically present in the United States.